aristanetworks/atd-public/topologies/datacenter/labguides/source/aa-cvp_upgrade.rst

    This lab requires valid credentials on arista.com to download CVP software upgrades.
    Without an entitled account you will not be able to complete this lab.

-* <Add in screen capture gif of the process described>

 * Retrieve your api access token from arista.com

    * navigate to https://www.arista.com/en/users/profile